lix-pm/lix.vscode/README.md

 It makes the following assumptions:

 - `npm` and `npx` are available on the command line
-- lix is installed locally in the project as opposed to globally
 - vshaxe's `"haxe.executable"` and `"haxelib.executable"` settings are at their default values `"auto"` (existing projects may need an update if they explicitly specify the binaries in `node_modules`)

 ## Features